Andrew Rothstein: Career

-Later life
+Later years

-Rothstein was awarded a Soviet pension in 1970 and, after formal retirement, was chair of the Marx Memorial Library and vice-chair of the British-Soviet Friendship Society.
-He also wrote and published widely; there was an account of the origins and background of the building that houses the Marx Memorial Library, A house on Clerkenwell Green (1972), and material that he had first hand knowledge of: When Britain Invaded Soviet Russia: the Consul Who Rebelled (1979) and The Soldier's Strikes of 1919 (1980).
+In 1970, Rothstein was awarded a Soviet pension.
+He also became chair of London's Marx Memorial Library, and was vice-chair of the British-Soviet Friendship Society.
+In his later years, he continued to research and write, for example, he published A House on Clerkenwell Green (1966) about the building that houses the Marx Memorial Library.
+Drawing on personal experience, he wrote two books about resistance to the Allied intervention in the Russian Civil War: When Britain Invaded Soviet Russia: the Consul Who Rebelled (1979) and The Soldiers' Strikes of 1919 (1980).

-A Communist all his life, he was a critic of the drive to revisionism in the CPGB of the 1980s and wrote, with Robin Page Arnot, another veteran communist, a piece entitled The British Communist Party and Euro-Communism for the CPUSA's Political Affairs, published in October 1985, which asserted that there was a manufactured crisis in British Communism.
-He was proud to be the recipient of card number one of the re-established Communist Party of Britain in 1988.
-His last published article was for the CPB's Communist Review, on British Communists and the Comintern 1919-1929, printed in the summer of 1991.
-Andrew Rothstein died on 22 September 1994, aged 95.
+An orthodox Marxist all his life, Rothstein was a critic of the 1980s trends in the CPGB toward revisionist Marxism and Eurocommunism.
+In October 1985, he and Robin Page Arnot co-wrote an article entitled "The British Communist Party and Euro-Communism" for the CPUSA's Political Affairs magazine, in which they argued that "Euro-Communism today is the revisionism of yesterday".

+In 1988, Rothstein was a proud recipient of card number one of the re-established Communist Party of Britain (CPB).
+His last published article was "British Communists and the Comintern 1919-1929", printed in summer 1991 in the CPB publication, Communist Review.

+Andrew Rothstein died in London on 22 September 1994, at age 95.
+Some obituaries sharply criticized him for his decades-long loyalty to the Soviet Union.

 Personal life

-Rothstein married Edith Lunn in Hampstead, London, in 1926.
-They had a son Andrew.
-Their daughter was the curator and academic Natalie Rothstein (1930–2010).
+Rothstein married Edith Lunn in Hampstead, London, in 1922.
+They had a son Andrew, and a daughter Natalie who became a curator and academic.